Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Compare the best Dominican Republic travel insurance for 2021.

 The Dominican Republic is one of the Caribbean’s most stunning tourist destinations.
-Visitors flock there each year to take in the country’s natural beauty and vibrant culture.
-The Dominican Republic has the highest peak, lowest elevation and largest lake in the region — not to mention the first cathedral, castle, fortress and monastery in the Americas, as well a bustling ecotourism scene.
+The island nation boasts the highest peak, lowest elevation and largest lake in the region — not to mention the first cathedral, castle, fortress and monastery in the Americas, as well a bustling ecotourism scene.

-There’s a lot to love about the Dominican Republic, and having the right travel insurance can help you get the most out of it.
+There’s so much to love about the Dominican Republic, and the right travel insurance can help you get the most out of it.

 What won’t I be covered for?